kvzhkv/todo-app/README.md

 # Todo App API

 This is a server todo app for managing todos for multiple users with different roles.
-App build on Express.js and MongoDb.
+App build on Express.js and MongoDB.

+## Requirements

+Node.js and MongoDB installed.

 ## Features